n3trnr/Home/_posts/2022-08-16-first-post.markdown

 Also have temporary accomodation in Coquitlam, BC, Canada

+Besides I have legit work permit in Canada for 1 year (IEC Program)

 I'm always interested in new skills, gaining more knowledges and most of all, chasing new experiences

 <br>